-Prior to joining Hinshaw in 2017, Brian spent more than two years managing and litigating labor and employment, intellectual property and business matters at a Los Angeles-based firm.
-He also practiced at a boutique law firm in Los Angeles and with a mid-size firm in Orange County.
+Prior to joining Hinshaw in 2017, Brian spent more than two years managing and litigating labor and employment, intellectual property, and business matters at a Los Angeles-based firm.
+He also practiced at mid-size firm in Orange County.

 - Co-Author, "An unclear path for defending Calif.
 Wage and hour claims" Law360 Expert Analysis, August 28, 2018